Computers, Materials & Continua DOI:10.32604/cmc.2021.014674 | |

 The performance of the FPA based ANC systems is further investigated through histogram plots and STATISTICAL operators and it is observed that the results of random VF-T2 are better than that of complex random but inferior to sinusoidal VF-T2.
 One may decipher that relatively better accuracy is attained for ANC system based sinusoidal and random noise signals.
 While the results of ANC with sinusoidal noise are consistently found better than random noise scenarios.

 The computational complexity analyses for the optimization of FPA based ANC is evaluated based on mean time and STD.
 The results of complexity are given in Tab.
-4 and analysis show that the average time lies around images for sinusoidal, images for random and images for complex random noise interferences for ANC system with VF-T2 filtering cases.
+4 and analysis show that the average time lies around for sinusoidal, for random and for complex random noise interferences for ANC system with VF-T2 filtering cases.

 4.3 Problem 3: ANC Model for Sinusoidal, Random and Complex Random Signals of VF-T3